Native American Burial Grounds and Controversy: Artifacts, Pipelines and the Economy

 The region was formerly inhabited by Cherokee, Chickasaw, Shawnee, and Yuchi nations.
 The artifacts and burial in Hardin County might belong to any of the four, or to other nations passing through the state.

-All this activity occurred in Hardin County, Kentucky.
-It is a large center of tourism in the state.
-Native American finds in the area, even on private land, might lead to further development of related tourist attractions or academic study by research universities.
+All this activity occurred in Hardin County, Kentucky, a large center of tourism in the state.
+Native American artifact finds in the area, even on private land, might lead to further development of related tourist attractions or academic study by research universities.
+New pipelines through the area would disrupt preservation efforts.

 Pennsylvania has a well developed system of Native American historic sites and Kentucky might follow that state's example.
 Native Americans conceivably attempt might to purchase the land on which the artifacts and burials were found in Kentucky. either such a purchase or new tourist attraction could push the Bluegrass pipeline router further afield and even stymie the process of acquiring permits and laying the pipeline.